 - "Spreading out what I do keeps things interesting"

-The items listed below serve as a basic checklist of actions and considerations you may need to attend to when closing a psychology practice.
+Consult this list of actions and considerations that you may need to attend to when closing a psychology practice.

 Get Ready Now to Sell Your Practice